Siege of Iwamura Castle

 On 5/21 of 1575, Takeda Katsuyori incurred a major defeat to the allied forces of Oda Nobunaga and Tokugawa Ieyasu.
 At the Battle of Nagashino, Katsuyori lost many senior retainers including Yamagata Masakage and Baba Nobuharu.
 As a result, the Oda and Tokugawa forces began a counteroffensive against the Takeda.
 Nobunaga assigned an army to Nobutada to attack Iwamura Castle.
 Katsuyori attempted to respond with reinforcements, and after hearing of these movements, on 11/14, Nobunaga headed from Kyōto to Gifu.
 Family members of the Akechi-Tōyama and Naegi-Tōyama clans who survived the Battle of Kamimura and opposed the Takeda (Akiyama) army sided with the allied forces of the Oda and Tokugawa.
 Over the prior half year, forces were stationed included Tōyama Saemon in Nakatsugawa, Nobutomo Nobumitsu (Toki Sanpei) at Takeori, Ori Naisa at Ōgawa, and Tōyama Yonosuke at Kamimura, severing supply lines to Iwamura Castle from all directions.

 The siege caused starvation among those in Iwamura Castle.
 In an effort to escape from these circumstances, on 11/10, supporters of the Takeda and Tōyama holed up in the castle attempted to resist including a nighttime attack against the Oda position nearby on Mount Suishō, but were subject to counterattack by Kawajiri Takahide, Mōri Hidetaka, Asano Sakon, and Saruogi Jintarō.
 Members of the Tōyama family and those aligned with the Takeda including Tōyama Gorō-Tomonaga, Sawanaka Sachūta-Mitsutoshi, Iizuma Shingorō, and Kosugi Kanbei were killed in action.
-All together, the defenders lost twenty-one commanders and 1,000 out of a total of 3,000 soldiers from the castle, dwindling their zeal to fight.
+Altogether, the defenders lost twenty-one commanders and 1,000 out of a total of 3,000 soldiers from the castle, dwindling their zeal to fight.
 Facing precarious circumstances, Akiyama Torashige sent Tsukamoto Kotaizen as a messenger to offer surrender to Nobunaga and the Oda accepted.

 Nevertheless, Nobunaga despised Akiyama Torashige owing to Torashige’s earlier actions capturing Iwayama Castle and taking Nobunaga’s aunt, Otsuya-no-kata, as his wife, so, on 11/21, when Torashige and other generals in his party including Ōshima Mokunosuke and Zakōji Tamekiyo came for a ceremonial pardon, he apprehended and took them to Gifu.
 Meanwhile, Otsuya-no-kata was crucified upside down at Kawahara along the Nagara River near Gifu Castle.
 This served as retribution for the earlier crucifixion by Takeda Katsuyori of the wife of Okudaira Nobumasa of Nagashino Castle after Nobumasa betrayed the Takeda in favor of Tokugawa Ieyasu.
 Other members of the Tōyama clan holed up in the castle who supported the Takeda, including Umaki Jūnai, Umasaka Kyūma, Subuchi Denzaemon, Kubohara Takumi, and Ōbune Gorokuta died in battle, while Tōyama Jirō-saburō, Tōyama Ichi-no-jō, Tōyama Saburō-shirō, Tōyama Tokurinsai, Tōyama Sanemon, Tōyama Naizen, and Tōyama Fujikura entered the 市丞丸 in the castle and killed themselves.
 All other rebels were burned to death.